 The ME910C1 also supports LTE Cat M1/NB1 under 3GPP Release (Rel) 13.
 This standard is designed to meet the unique requirements that many IoT applications have.
 For example, Rel 13 provides enhanced coverage, giving up to +15 dB or +20 dB (depending on the application) increase in maximum coupling loss compared to other cellular technologies.
 That helps ensure reliable connections with IoT devices even when they’re in urban concrete canyons.

 TerOpta chose the Telit OneEdge™ system, which simplifies the design, deployment and management of IoT solutions.
 The ME910C1 is pre-provisioned with OneEdge software, then tested and network certified, so they’re ready to connect to the cloud upon activation.
 Telit OneEdge also lays the foundation for TerOpta to migrate to 5G when it’s ready.

 The choice of Telit for module hardware, connectivity and device management has greatly speeded up our time to market.
 During our development process, we have seen good coordination between the different Telit teams (e.g., device firmware and IoT platform support) all working together to solve any problems and provide the right functionality.Paul Callan, CTO of TerOpta

 Finally, TerOpta also uses the data plans provided with Telit OneEdge.
 These connectivity subscriptions release IoT developers and providers from the hassle of comparing multiple mobile operator plans and coverage maps.
 Instead, companies can focus on their products and customers — a key benefit for TerOpta as it expands to other countries.

-The OneEdge system, with its comprehensive features and minimal or no graphical coding approach, has enabled us to concentrate more of our effort on understanding and meeting our customers’ needs, rather than committing too much internal resource onto non-core activities.Mike Sharratt, CEO of TerOpta
+The OneEdge system, with its comprehensive features and minimal or no graphical coding approach, has enabled us to concentrate more of our effort on understanding and meeting our customers’ needs rather than committing too many internal resources to non-core activities.Mike Sharratt, CEO of TerOpta